PedroGonzalezCarretero/realtime-collaboration-docs/README.md

    npm install

 3. **Set up environment variables**:
-Create a .env.local file in the root directory and add the necessary environment variables for Clerk, Liveblocks, and Sentry.:
+Create a .env.local file in the root directory and add the necessary environment variables for Clerk, Liveblocks, and Sentry:
    ```bash
    NEXT_PUBLIC_CLERK_PUBLISHABLE_KEY=
    CLERK_SECRET_KEY=